malkab/docker-grass/README.md

 This repository contains code to create GRASS GIS Docker images.
 The codes of the images contained in this repo are aligned with the ones at **docker-postgis**, because they serve as base images for the GRASS ones.

+This image is X enabled for graphical apps running inside the container, for example, Matplotlib graphics.

 Images created:

 - **dangerous_deer:** released 2018-08.
 Contains the following software: